Which Is the Better Furnace Choice: Natural Gas or Electric?

 - Pros: The biggest appeal of electric furnaces is that they have few safety risks; there’s no threat of gas leaks.
 They cost less to purchase and install than natural gas models and are quick to install.
 Electric furnaces operate quietly and tend to last longer than other furnaces because they have fewer moving parts.
 That also means they need less maintenance.
 You can install an electric furnace in any home with electricity.

 - Cons: Electric furnaces may cost less to install upfront, but electricity is costlier than natural gas, so you’ll probably pay more for heating in the long run.
 Electric furnaces also tend to heat less effectively than gas furnaces.

 The Pros & Cons of Natural Gas furnaces

 - Pros: Natural gas is far less expensive than electricity, and you’ll save on your monthly energy bills.
 Although the unit will cost more upfront, you’ll make the money back in energy savings.
 Gas furnaces heat homes much faster than electric units and can reach higher temperatures, making them better for extreme cold.

 - Cons: Gas furnaces need a gas line in your home to work.
 They cost more to install and take more time to put in.
 Gas furnaces tend to have shorter life spans than comparable electric furnaces.
 Although gas furnaces are built with safety in mind, they still pose a hazard from carbon monoxide leaking.
 It’s important to regularly maintain them to catch any hazards.

-So… which one should I get?
+So, which one should I get?

-If it sounds as if these “pros” and “cons” balance each other out, then you will need to call in an HVAC expert to help you figure out which unit will work best for your home.
-Every house has individual heating requirement, and it will take a professional to figure which heater will do the job you need.
-Contact Raleigh Heating & Air and put your trust in our 20 years of experience to pick and install the ideal furnace in Cary, NC for you.
+If it sounds as if these pros and cons balance each other out, you’ll need to call an HVAC expert to help you determine which unit will work best for your home.
+Every house has unique heating requirements, and it will take a professional to figure out which heater will best suit your needs.